-In this article, you'll learn about Python String Length, or more specifically, how to find out the length of a string in Python.
-There are a couple of ways to go about this, we cover the easiest way first and also show you some alternatives that you can use to find out the length of a string in Python.
+In this article, you’ll learn about Python String Length, or more specifically, how to find out the length of a string in Python.
+There are a couple of ways to go about this.
+We cover the easiest way first and also show you some alternatives that you can use to find out the length of a string in Python.
 This also works with variables that hold string values.

 Table of Contents